aws-samples/amazon-sagemaker-administration-workshop/content/01-lab-01/lab-01.md

 After you finished playing with the notebook using Data Scientist user profile, close the Studio and launch it again using the MLOps profile.
 The user profile execution role for MLOps has a different set of permissions.
 You can experiment in the notebook which API calls you can access in the role of an MLOps engineer.

-### Block a permission escalation attempt
+### Prevent a permission escalation attempt
 This experiment demonstrates the importance of a proper permission setup for IAM PassRole.

 TBD: demonstrate the permission escalation use case with passing a high privilege role via a low-privilege role without a proper `iam:PassRole` permission setup.
-1. Have a high privilege role, for example S3:* from any S3 bucket
+1. Have a high privilege role, for example S3:* for any S3 bucket
 2. Create a Studio notebook which reads from an S3 bucket which cannot be accessed by the user profile execution role.
 The same notebooks outputs the data in the cell.
 3. The read operation from the restricted S3 bucket fails in the notebook, because the execution role doesn't have read permission for this S3 bucket
 4. Create a notebook job and specify the high privilege role to run the job